 Invisalign® can be easily removed, even by the patient before brushing, flossing, or eating, which can help you to observe good and proper dental hygiene during the entire orthodontic treatment process.
 However, the invisible braces make brushing, flossing, and eating very difficult.

 Invisible braces require fewer adjustments than Invisalign®.
 For instance, the Invisalign® retainers must be changed every 2 weeks, whereas the invisible braces should be adjusted every 4 weeks.
-This means that with Invisalign®, you would make more dental trips to the dentist.
+This means that with Invisalign®, you would make more dental trips to the dentist near me.

 More Extensive Cases

 Invisible braces can handle more extensive and severe dental cases whereas Invisalign® can only be used to treat dental cases that are not extremely severe.
 Invisalign® can handle crowded/crooked teeth, gapped teeth, and overbite/underbite/open bite.

 Invisible braces can handle treat crossbites, malocclusions, severely crooked teeth, and other dental flaws.

 Invisible braces are more brittle than Invisalign®.
 This makes them more susceptible to breaking and chipping.
 However, Invisalign® requires a large amount of force to break.